AHA Enrollment Policies

 10. AHA Uniform

-Members are required to purchase the AHA uniform to wear during practice (2 shirts for $27).
+Members are required to purchase the AHA uniform to wear during practice.
 Wahine (female) dancer wear a white pa'u skirt and an AHA t-shirt. no tank tops allowed.
 Kāne (male) dancer wear loose fitting shorts and an AHA t-shirt, no tank tops allowed.
 An AHA Representative will provide more information on your uniform.
 All members must be in complete uniform within 1-month of enrollment.

 Non-Discrimination Policy: The Academy of Hawaiian Arts admits students of any race, color, national and ethnic origin to all rights, privileges, programs, and activities generally accorded or made available to students at the Academy.
 AHA does not discriminate on the basis of race, color, or national and/or ethnic origin, in administration of its educational policies, admissions policies, scholarship and load programs, employment, and other Academy administered programs.